-2.3.
+2.5.
 When do we pay?

-We will pay an invoice submitted to us within 5 working days of receipt.
+We will pay an invoice submitted to us within five working days of receipt.
 This is based on the assumption that all conditions for (partial) reimbursement have been met.
-The processing time will be longer if the invoice is incomplete or if more time is needed to check whether the care meets the insurance conditions.
-You can follow the status of your claim via MijnHollandZorg.
+The processing time will be longer if the invoice is incomplete or if more time is needed to check whether the care meets the policy conditions.
+You can view your claims via My HollandZorg.